Santhiyathv/Gaussian/README.md

 ![gaussian elimination]![Alt text](<Screenshot from 2024-12-08 14-13-52.png>)

-## Result:
-Thus the program to find the solution of a matrix using Gaussian Elimination is written and verified using python programming.
+## Result:Thus the program to find the solution of a matrix using Gaussian Elimination is written and verified using python programming.